Behind the Book

 Then I opened the drawer next to the bed—I was praying on my knees against the bed, and the side table was right there.
 I thought maybe there would be a Gideon’s Bible in the drawer, and there was.
 I cracked it open.
 And it opened to this page:

-“My heart is overflowing with a good theme; I recite my composition concerning the king; my tongue is the pen of a ready writer.”
+My heart is overflowing with a good theme; I recite my composition concerning the king; my tongue is the pen of a ready writer.”
+God is so good!
 I remember thinking, whoa, I guess I’m going to write a book on lethal injection.

 I closed my eyes and opened my Bible—a habit that started that first fateful day in San Diego.
 Years of doing spirit-led readings, and never had the pages opened to this: Habakkuk.
 I had never even heard of Habakkuk.
 I read the passage, then flipped back—this book is just 2 ½ pages long!
 I took this picture to remember the moment.

 The words leapt from the page: “And the Lord answered me, and said, Write the vision, and make it plain upon tables, that he may run that readeth it.
-For the vision is yet for an appointed time, but at the end it shall speak and not lie; though it tarry, wait for it; because it will surely come; it will not tarry.
+For the vision is yet for an appointed time, but at the end it shall speak and not lie; though it tarry, wait for it; because it will surely come; it will not tarry.”

 I didn’t know how it was going to happen.
 But in that moment I knew that it would happen.
 I needed to wait, and while I waited, I needed to go back and “make it plain.”